Turn Down for What

-"Turn Down for What" is a song by French DJ and record producer DJ Snake and American rapper Lil Jon.
-It was released on 18 December 2013 as DJ Snake's debut single and made its first album appearance on Furious 7: Original Motion Picture Soundtrack.
-The song and its "viral" music video popularized the use of the titular phrase.
-The song was particularly successful in North America, where it has earned eight platinum certifications in the United States.
-In late 2020, seven years after it was released, the video passed 1 billion views on YouTube.
+"Turn Down for What" is a song by the French producer DJ Snake and the American rapper Lil Jon.
+It was released on 18 December 2013 as DJ Snake's debut single, making its first album appearance on Furious 7: Original Motion Picture Soundtrack.
+The song and its viral music video popularized the use of the titular phrase.
+The song was particularly successful in the US where it was certified 8× Platinum.
+In late 2020, seven years after it was released, the video passed a billion views on YouTube.